sastofficial/sastofficial.github.io/pages/albums.md

 62. Lena Raine & Samuel Åberg - Minecraft: Wild Update (Original Game Soundtrack) - April 8th 2023
 63. umru - comfort noise - April 8th 2023
 64. umru - comfort noise (Music Inspired by the Motion Picture) - April 8th 2023
+65. xaev - berdlycore chapter 1 - May 2nd 2023
+66. gingus - giratinightcore: yellow - May 2nd 2023

 I have also lisented to Breakcorist00 - Liminal Room but Discogs deleted it from their database so idk when i listened to it.
 I have also listened to Daft Punk - Discovery by watching Interstella 5555.